oasis-tcs/odata-specs/odata-csdl/14 Vocabulary and Annotation.md

 - A non-null path MUST end with a [navigation property](#NavigationProperty) or a term cast to a term whose type is an entity type or a collection of entity types.

-The value of the navigation property path expression is the navigation property, not its instances.
+The value of the navigation property path expression is the navigation property or term cast, not its instances.

 ::: {.varjson .rep}
 Navigation property path expressions are represented as a string